alps-ml/paper.robotic-resist-development/README.md

 > [!IMPORTANT]
 > Please do not expect this project to just run for you.
 You can see it as inspiration, help with implementing some of the tasks.
 This is not a final library you can just install and run.

-The project also contains a few unfinished leads we were following, like recovering some old moveit controller or including an RRTC motion planning algorithm in moveit_linqs.
+The project also contains a few unfinished leads we were following, like recovering some old MoveIt controller or including an RRTC motion planning algorithm in moveit_linqs.

 ### Prerequisites
 - Ubuntu 24.04